FAQ

 Q: When working with a dynamic table, I get the "Value is too long" error

 A: There are quite strict limits on the size of values in dynamic tables.
-A single value (table cell) should now be no larger than 16 megabytes and the length of an entire row should be no more than 128 megabytes and 512 megabytes, taking all versions into account.
+Single value (table cell) size must not exceed 16 MB, while the length of an entire row should stay under 128 and 512 MB taking into account all versions.
 There can be a maximum of 1024 values in a row, taking all versions into account.
-There is also a limit on the number of rows per query, which defaults to 100,000 rows per transaction when inserting, one million rows in case of select, and 5 million in case of lookup.
-Note that you must not get close to the thresholds.
-Some of them are hardcoded and we won't be able to help you easily if you go beyond the limits.
+There is also a limit on the number of rows per query, which defaults to 100,000 rows per transaction when inserting, one million rows for selects, and 5 million for a lookup.
+Please note that operation may become unstable in the vicinity of the threshold values.
+If you are over limit, you need to change data storage in a dynamic table and not store such long rows.